nol13/fuzzball.js/README.md

 Instead of sorting alphabetically, tokens will be sorted by similarity to the smaller set.
 Useful if the matching token may have a different first letter, but performs a bit slower.
 You can also use similarity sorting when calculating token_set_ratio by setting sortBySimilarity to true.

-Not available in the lite builds yet and sorting will not take wildcards or collation into account.
+Not available in the lite builds and sorting doesn't yet take wildcards or collation into account.
 Based off this fuzzywuzzy PR by Exquisition. (https://github.com/seatgeek/fuzzywuzzy/pull/296)

 ```js
 fuzz.token_sort_ratio('apple cup zebrah horse foo', 'zapple cub horse bebrah bar')